Frequently Asked Questions

-Are CBTF proctors also teaching assistants for the Grainger College of Engineering?
+Do CBTF proctors also serve as teaching assistants for the Grainger College of Engineering?

-- It depends.
-Proctors typically do not have a background in Engineering.
-In fact, undergraduate engineering students are not eligible to become CBTF proctors.
+CBTF proctors generally do not possess a background in Engineering.
+Furthermore, undergraduate engineering students are ineligible to serve as CBTF proctors.

-What do the proctors do at the CBTF?
+What are the responsibilities of the proctors at the CBTF?

-- Give reminders that ensure a safe and secure testing environment for all individuals by providing necessary reminders.
+- Ensure a safe and secure testing environment for all individuals by providing necessary reminders.

-- Check-in students to confirm they are registered for the exam.
+- Efficiently check in students to verify their registration for the exam.

-- Help document a problem that should be reported to the instructors.
+- Document and report any problems that should be brought to the attention of the instructors.

-- Help provide a safe and secure environment where students can take computer-based exams.
+- Maintain a secure and conducive environment for students to undertake computer-based exams.

-- Ensure that the principles of Academic Integrity are upheld.
+- Uphold the principles of Academic Integrity throughout the testing process.

-Why are the CBTF proctors so strict, especially during check-in?
+Why are CBTF proctors so strict during check-in?

-- If proctors remind you to bring your i-Card or Illinois APP, they are following CBTF policies and procedures.
+By reminding you to bring your i-Card or Illinois APP, the proctors adhere to the established CBTF policies and procedures.